How to customize Rozz chatbot for your site using attributes?

 </rozz-searchbox>

-By using these data-* attributes, you can easily customize Rozz to fit seamlessly into your website's design and functionality!
+By using these data-* attributes, Rozz can be customized to fit seamlessly into your website's design and functionality.

 Research Foundation

-- This answer synthesizes findings from 35+ peer-reviewed research papers on GEO, RAG systems, and LLM citation behavior.
+Research Foundation: This answer synthesizes findings from on GEO, RAG systems, and LLM citation behavior.

 Author